Juribe7980/project-2/README.md

 and I had these results:

-#DECISION TREE REGRESSOR
+DECISION TREE REGRESSOR
 Accurary: .72
-Precision:
-Recall:

-#RANDOM FOREST REGRESSOR
+RANDOM FOREST REGRESSOR
 Accuracy:.82
-Precision:
-Recall:

 The two models did it bad in precision, very low precision, but if we see at accuracy and recall, Random Forest performed better.